demisto/content/Packs/CommonScripts/Scripts/isBitcoin/README.md

-Verifies that a Bitcoin address is valid.
+Verifies that a Bitcoin address is valid and returns the address only if it is valid .
 ## Script Data
 ---